 Fortunately, Facebook has a built-in split testing system that will make this process a breeze.
 All you have to do is think up some variations of your ad.
 Then give it a small budget and Facebook will do the rest of the number crunching.
 After the test is complete Facebook will spit out the winning ad.

-Below we’ve outlined the different creative elements you can you test.
+Below, we’ve outlined the different creative elements you can test.
 You’ll also find a few testing ideas to help you get started:

 You can test all of the different ad formats Facebook offers including: